calint/osca/howto-archlinux/2024.12.01--archinstall/README.md

 # notes
 * connect wifi using `https://wiki.archlinux.org/title/Iwd`
-  - note: on HP Stream Notebook PC 11 at install at iwctl: power off and on the device for scan to work
+  - note: on HP Stream Notebook PC 11 at install at iwctl: power off and on the device for scan to work `device wlan0 set-property Powered off` and `device wlan0 set-property Powered on`
 * install using profile `Xorg` with `pipewire` sound
 * run `install-step-1.sh`
 * run `install-step-2.sh`